allianceauth/allianceauth/docs/installation/services/openfire.md

  - Name: `plugin.broadcast.allowedUsers`
    - Value: `broadcast@example.com`, replacing the domain name with yours
    - Do not encrypt this property value

+If you have troubles getting broadcasts to work, you can try setting the optional (you will need to add it) `BROADCAST_IGNORE_INVALID_CERT` setting to `True`.
+This will allow invalid certificates to be used when connecting to the Openfire server to send a broadcast.

 ### Group Chat
 Channels are available which function like a chat room.
 Access can be controlled either by password or ACL (not unlike mumble).